 - This spectacular adventure treks through the Annapurna foothills to the wild and remote Kopra Ridge – one of the best vantage points in the Himalaya.

-- The opportunity to stay in newly constructed lodges, a joint venture between Peregrine and the local community whose profits benefit local schools and village projects.
+- The opportunity to stay in lodges built as a joint venture between Peregrine and the local community.
+Profits benefit local schools and village projects.

 - Ascending the terraced hillsides to Upper Ghandruk, and enjoying fine views of the Annapurna mountains.